NARRA’s Christmas in July Saturday, 25 July, 2026 – 6pm – Late Community Hall, Simpsons Park

 A Wonderful Community Day – What a great day we had at the NARRA Christmas Picnic!
 It was fantastic to see so many locals come together to relax, catch up, and celebrate the festive season.

+A huge credit goes to the NARRA Committee members for all their hard work in making the day such a success.
 Ian Williams, Brian Birley, Leonie Holl, Genele Edgerton, Janine Honing, Marianne Birley, Sharon Mountain (Treasure Hunt), Ros Hawkins and a big thank you to Richard Gill for organising the Christmas Picnic 2025.

 Here are a few photos from the event: